-1.7.
+1.9.
 Donor Funded Scholarships

 In addition to the Academic Excellence Scholarships for Returning Students, private donors have created scholarship and bursary funds for CMU students.
 Income from these funds will be awarded to deserving students on the basis of merit and, in some cases, additional criteria set by the donor.
 In some cases students must complete a separate application in order to be considered for donor designated scholarships and bursaries.
 Questions about these scholarships and bursaries can be sent to the Financial Aid Office.
-For a listing of these scholarships and bursaries, see #7 below.
+For a listing of these scholarships and bursaries, see "List of Scholarships and Bursaries" below.
 A letter of thanks to the donor(s) may be required to release funds to the student account.